FartLabs/fly-on-the-wall/README.md

 1. Python 3.12+
 2. ffmpeg
-3. ollama
+3. Ollama

-After setting them up, check if ollama is running at `http://localhost:11434`.
+After setting them up, check if Ollama is running at `http://localhost:11434`.

 Once it is running, install llama3